 Our hearts are very heavy with his passing, and we will miss Jim as our dear friend.
 His passionate blogs are reminders of his perspective, insight, and voice.

 Look Who’s Talking: Barry Schmidt serves as the Vice President of Practice Management.
 Schmidt has over 30 years of industry experience spanning retail and institutional markets on both coasts.
 He joined Cambridge in 2010 with expertise in sales, marketing, and relationship management.
 Schmidt leads a dedicated team of practice management and technology/efficiency consultants, all focused on the development and success of independent rep-advisors and their businesses.
 His additional responsibilities include the sales and marketing of Cambridge Source offerings, the Financial Institution Division, and the emerging mentoring program, Synergy Exchange.
-His background includes serving as a Managing Director at Advisory Data Solutions and tenure as a Vice President at National Planning Holdings.
-Schmidt attended Nassau College and holds FINRA Series 7, 63, and 65 licenses.
+His background includes serving as a Managing Director at Advisory Data Solutions, Chief Marketing Officer at Associated Securities, and tenure as a Vice President at National Planning Holdings.
+Schmidt is also a former member of the NYSE Continuing Education Committee.
+He attended Nassau College and holds FINRA Series 7, 63, and 65 licenses.